HungryHowies/How-To-Build-Zitadel-from-Source/README.md

 Zitadel Build

-The following Documentation is how to build Zitadel from source and  how to customize it.
+The following Documentation is how to build Zitadel from source and  customize it.
 These are  steps from my home lab.

 Building and upgrades,